top of page

 Other Important Information: Class participation is absolutely required.

-ELEMENTARY SPANISH – 1st-5th combined
+INTRODUCTION TO ELEMENTARY SPANISH – 1st-2nd

 Suitable ages, abilities, or skill level needed for this class- 1st and 2nd grade